Few SEO topics cause the fear and anxiety that link building does.

 Some important things to keep in mind when asking for the backlink:

 - Don’t be too annoying or pushy.
-Nothing turns off a busy marketer or site owner than three weeks of follow up about linking back to your site.
+Nothing turns off a busy marketer or site owner more than three weeks of follow-up about linking back to your site.

 - Don’t request links that aren’t useful.
 You won’t reach out to sites with negative mentions.
-However, there are those mentions that are meaningless in the big scheme of things.
-If the site mentioning you has a low domain authority, or your audience doesn’t really spend time there, don’t waste your time pursuing the link.
+Those mentions are meaningless in the big scheme of things.
+If the site mentioning you has a low domain authority or your audience doesn’t really spend time there, don’t waste your time pursuing the link.

 - Add value to the interaction.
 If you can help the author or site owner with any other information or help, do it.
 Being helpful makes your request more likely to get addressed.